Silver Star Cafe: United States

-Pilbara
+Australia

-By 1974, the first 100 million tonnes of iron ore had been carried between Newman and Port Hedland on the Mount Newman railway in the Pilbara, Australia.
-To celebrate this achievement, the US based mining company AMAX, which was then a partner in Mount Newman Mining, presented the Silver Star to the latter company at an official ceremony.
+By 1974, the first 100 million tonnes of iron ore had been carried between Newman and Port Hedland on the Mount Newman railway in the Pilbara, Western Australia.
+To celebrate this achievement, US based mining company AMAX, which was then a partner in Mount Newman Mining, presented the Silver Star to the latter company at an official ceremony.
+Before leaving the United States, it was overhauled by Autoliner Corporation in the style of a contemporary Amtrak carriage.
+It was fitted with a small diesel engine to power the air conditioning and kitchen, replacing the former axle driven generator.

 The carriage was renamed the Sundowner and put into service along the otherwise freight-only Mount Newman railway.
 For nearly 20 years, it made a weekly round trip from Newman to Port Hedland and back, carrying families and sporting teams on a Friday for shopping and sports fixtures, and returning them to Newman the following Sunday evening.
-The Sundowner was also used for special trips, including day excursions, VIP functions and "Santa Specials".
+The Sundowner was also used for special trips, including day excursions, VIP functions and Santa Specials.
 On all of these trips, it offered views of the Pilbara landscape not otherwise visible to its appreciative occupants.

 During its service on the Mount Newman railway, the carriage was refurbished and modified inside and out on several occasions.
 The original kitchen was removed, the galley relocated, and the elegant original interior panelling replaced with Western Australian jarrah timber.
 The carriage was always maintained in working order, but by the early 21st century had fallen largely into disuse.
+It was last used for the official opening of the Area C mine in 2003.

-In 2009, BHP Billiton Iron Ore, by then the sole owner of the railway, decided to give the carriage to the Port Hedland community as a visitor attraction and cafe.
-In co-operation with FORM, and with support from Town of Port Hedland, Boom Logistics and Laing O'Rourke, the carriage was relocated from the railway's Nelson Point yard to the west end of Port Hedland.
+In 2009, BHP Billiton Iron Ore, by then the sole owner of the railway, donated the carriage to the Port Hedland community as a visitor attraction and cafe.
+In co-operation with Form, and with support from Town of Port Hedland, Boom Logistics and Laing O'Rourke, the carriage was relocated from the railway's Nelson Point yard to Perth for refurbishment before moving to the west end of Port Hedland.
 In its new incarnation as a cafe, it was officially opened by the Premier of Western Australia, Colin Barnett, on 26 October 2010.